 Moist pound cake with a sweet buttery glaze puts a delicious spin on an old classic.
 With crunchy pecans on top and rich molasses flavor, this Brown Sugar Pound Cake recipe is as easy as it is delicious!

+I baked this sweet cake in a bundt pan, like my 7 up pound cake recipe.
 Sprinkle some candied pecan pieces on top and you have one irresistibly tasty pound cake!

 Ingredients You’ll Need